 Get ready to build this project by gathering the flotation foam you’ll need.
 That’s the start.
 Three standard billets support a raft that’s about 6’ x 8’—big enough for three or four people to use, yet small enough to paddle easily back and forth to the shore each fall and spring.
 Lay your foam down on a flat surface, measure the exact length of the billets, then cut 2×12 frame sides and frame dividers 1’’ longer.
 Sandwich the dividers between the foam, with the frame sides along the outside edges, then measure the overall width of the arrangement.
 This number shows how long you need to make the frame ends, the ones that cap the raft and hold all the other 2x12s together.
 Cut the frame ends to suit (don’t necessarily follow the plans for this length), then get ready for assembly.

 The plans show how I (and my kids) notched the 2×4 bottom strapping into the lower edges of the frame dividers.
 Although this is more trouble than simply spiking the strapping to the bottom of the frame, it makes for a stronger raft that’s easier to pull up on shore in the fall.
 Before you cut notches, compare the widths of the frame sides and the thickness of your foam billets.
 Some brands of billets are so thick that you’ll need to use 1×4 bottom strapping instead of 2x4s.
 Ideally you want the top surface of the foam to be level with the top edges of the wooden frame, but not even a little higher.
 Fasten the frame parts together using hot-dipped galvanized or stainless steel deck screws.
 Fit the foam in place to make sure each billet goes down far enough to clear the top edges of the frame.
 I had to cut grooves in the bottom of the foam where the pieces of strapping run to make this happen for my raft.
 The foam I had was a little too tall for the 2x12s.

 Even with the bottom strapping in place, you need to bind the swim platform together so it’ll last.
 Regular pounding by waves and wind is hard on any floating structure, but it’s especially challenging when there’s an anchor chain involved.
 You can’t just bolt a piece of chain to the side of the raft and expect it to hold.
 I found that a couple of 1/2’’diameter plated-steel threaded rods coupled together proved ideal for holding the raft frame tight, and provided a place to bolt an anchor chain.
 Drill and install the tie rod in the middle of the raft along the bottom edge, just below the foam.
 The instruction video shows what I mean.

 There are two main drawbacks with solid composite deck stock.
 It’s more expensive than solid wood, and it’s a lot heavier.
 To work around the weight problem, I cut the composite ahead of time and routed the ends, but didn’t install it until I had transported the raft to the water’s edge, due to the weight.
 Once the decking is in place, the raft will be tough to lift, even with four strong backs on the job.
 The raft will likely find a permanent home in the place wherever you install the composite decking.

 The first year our swim platform was afloat, it didn’t have a ladder because I wanted to keep the design simple.
-But complaints from more senior patrons of the swim platform finally led to a salvaged stainless-steel pool ladder.
+But complaints from more senior patrons of the swim platform finally led to a salvaged stainless-steel pool ladder added to the side.
 As I discovered, installing a ladder solidly isn’t as simple as it seems: you need to support both the top and bottom ends securely.
 In the end I locked the top ends of the ladder into holes bored into a piece of Trex, then used U-bolts to secure the bottom end of the ladder to another piece of Trex.
 These top and bottom pieces were lag-bolted to the raft’s side and deck, creating a rock-solid installation.
 The whole ladder with its Trex pieces comes off when it’s time to pull the raft in for the winter.
 I could have left the wood frame bare, but I opted for a proven outdoor finish.
 After sanding the outside faces of the frame with an 80-grit abrasive, I applied two coats of Sikkens Cetol 1 in the dark oak colour.
 It looks great and matches the Trex perfectly.